 the program admission representatives for additional information.

 Up to 6 advanced-level health science credits may be transferred for credit toward your MHSc degree.
-Students must submit a written request to the Associate Director of Admissions and Advising including the course to be transferred, the course syllabus, and the transcript verifying completion of the course under consideration.
+Students must submit a written request to the Program Chair including the course to be transferred, the course syllabus, and the transcript verifying completion of the course under consideration.
 The courses being considered must have been completed within five years of the transfer request and student must have earned a grade of "B" or better.

 = required field

 Your email was sent successfully.
 Thank you for contacting me.